How to Fix PDF Not Opening in Chrome Browser

 Solution 5: Reset Chrome Browser

 A more comprehensive fix for the problem of PDF not opening in Chrome browser may involve resetting and cleaning Chrome.
-By resetting Chrome to its default configuration, this procedure gets rid of any erroneous configurations or incompatible settings that might be to blame.
+Resetting Chrome to its default configuration removes any erroneous configurations or incompatible settings that might be to blame.
 How to reset and clean up Chrome is detailed below.

 1. The Chrome window’s top-right corner contains a three-dot menu icon.
 Click on it.